pgressa/ghprb-plugin/README.md

 https://wiki.jenkins-ci.org/display/JENKINS/GitHub+pull+request+builder+plugin

-When a new pull request is opened in the project and the author of the pull request isn't whitelisted, builder will ask ``Can one of the admins verify this patch?``.
-One of the admins can comment ``ok to test`` to accept this pullrequest for testing, ``test this please`` for one time test run and ``add to whitelist`` to add the author to the whitelist.

-If an author of a pull request is whitelisted, adding a new pull request or new commit to an existing pull request will start a new build.
+Adding a new pull request or new commit to an existing pull request will start a new build.

 A new build can also be started with a comment: ``retest this please``.